mm80843/T3.5/docs/Benef/PBN__Benef_15.md

 ## Articles mentionning this Benefit

 * [EXPOSED: An occupant exposure model for confined spaces to retrofit crowd models during a pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_3.md)

+## Name of the Benefit

+Provides detailed information on the impact of social distancing measures at a building level